tektutor/jenkins-sep-2021/Day2/README.md

 cp target/*.jar hello.jar
 docker build -t tektutor/spring-ms:1.0 .
 ```
-At this point, you should be able to see custom docker image
+At this point, you should be able to see your custom docker image
 ```
 docker images
 ```